matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 users, or other users to that user.
 Thus clients must ensure that the private part of the master key is treated securely.
 If clients do not have a secure means of storing the master key (such as a secret storage system provided by the operating system), then clients must not store the private part.

-If a user changes their master key, clients of users that they communicate with must notify their users about the change.
+If a user's client sees that any other user has changed their master key, that client must notify the user about the change before allowing communication between the users to continue.

 A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by the